 This chair is not equipped with a seat belt and is not intended for seating while the vehicle is in motion.

-While the vehicle is in motion, the glide-lock mechanism must be in the locked position and the base of the lounge chair must be fastened to the floor using the provided base clamp.
+When the vehicle is in motion, the base of the Lounge Chair must be fastened to the floor using the provided base clamp, as shown.

-The chair must be clamped back into place and the glide mechanism locked before driving the coach.
+The chair must be clamped back into place before driving the coach.